nanoporetech/dorado-docs/docs/troubleshooting/troubleshooting.md

     $ export DYLD_LIBRARY_PATH=<PATH_TO_DORADO>/dorado-{{dorado.version}}-osx-arm64/lib:$DYLD_LIBRARY_PATH
     ```

+### Windows GPU performance

+On Windows systems with Nvidia GPUs, open Nvidia Control Panel, navigate into “Manage 3D settings” and then
+set “CUDA - Sysmem Fallback Policy” to “Prefer No Sysmem Fallback”.
+This will provide a significant
+performance improvement.

 ### Windows PowerShell encoding

 When running in PowerShell on Windows, care must be taken, as the default encoding for application